Vashistha-1802/QuantumQrew/README.md

     "schedule": null
 }'
 ```

 2. **Run Agent:**
 Execute the following command to run your SuperAGI agent.
 Replace {{URL}} and {{agent_id}} with the actual API endpoint URL and agent ID.

 ```bash
 curl --location -g '{{URL}}/api/v1/agent/{agent_id}/run' \
 --header 'X-API-Key: bf2b13a0-c5d3-403f-a887-ac8849b8304b' \
 --data '{}'
 ```

+### Accessing Results
+After running the agent, you can view the generated summary in your email inbox.

+#### Please note that due to API credits constraints, the QuantumQrew SuperAGI Agent's full functionality is not available at the moment.
+However, future updates will include an extension that enables users to access summaries effortlessly.

+We apologize for any inconvenience and appreciate your understanding.
+If you encounter any issues or have questions, contact us at contact@quantumqrew.com.